Configure Request and Response Proxy Buffers

 Request Buffer

 In a similar way, Application Gateway's Request buffer can temporarily store the entire or parts of the request body, and then forward a larger upload request at once to the backend server.
-By default, Request buffering setting is enabled on Application Gateway and is useful to offload the processing function of re-assembling the smaller packets of data on the backend server.
+By default, Request buffering setting is enabled on Application Gateway and is useful to offload the processing function of reassembling the smaller packets of data on the backend server.

 Note

 By default, both Request and Response buffers are enabled on your Application Gateway resource but you can choose to configure them separately.
-Further, the settings are applied at a resource level and cannot be managed separately for each listener.
+Further, the settings are applied at a resource level and can't be managed separately for each listener.

 Warning